Accommodation on the Carmarthen Campus

 Does my room have an internet connection?

 Every bedroom in halls of residence will have access to a free wireless internet connection.
-Students will be given their username and passwords on enrolment as well as an Ethernet cable for wire connection.

 Do I need to arrange insurance for my belongings?

 Student possessions insurance has been provided through Endsleigh for every student who is living at our student residences.
 This covers a range of belongings inside your room, including laptops, sports and electrical equipment, clothes and frozen food.
 This has been arranged by the University at no extra cost to the student.
-If you wish to check what is covered under the policy then please take a look at the insurance certificate in the Endsleigh Insurance section below.
+If you wish to check what is covered under the policy then please take a look at the insurance certificate in the Endsleigh Insurance section above.

 What do I need to bring with me?